The Walt Disney Company: 1921–1934: Founding, Oswald the Lucky Rabbit, Mickey Mouse, and Silly Symphonies

-Later, the Waterbury Clock Company created a Mickey Mouse watch, which became so popular it saved the company from bankruptcy during the Great Depression.
+The Waterbury Clock Company created a Mickey Mouse watch, which became so popular it saved the company from bankruptcy during the Great Depression.
 During a promotional event at Macy's, 11,000 Mickey Mouse watches sold in one day; and within two years, two-and-a-half million watches were sold.
-As Mickey Mouse become a heroic character rather than a mischievous mouse, Disney needed another character that could produce gags.
-Walt invited radio presenter Clarence Nash to the animation studio; Walt wanted to use Nash to play Donald Duck, a talking duck character that would be the studio's new gag character.
+As Mickey Mouse become a heroic character rather than a mischievous one, Disney needed another character that could produce gags.
+Disney invited radio presenter Clarence Nash to the animation studio; Disney wanted to use Nash to play Donald Duck, a talking duck that would be the studio's new gag character.
 Donald Duck made his first appearance in 1934 in The Wise Little Hen.
-Though he did not become popular as quickly as Mickey Mouse had, Donald Duck had a featured role in Donald and Pluto (1936), and eventually was given his own series.
+Though he did not become popular as quickly as Mickey had, Donald Duck had a featured role in Donald and Pluto (1936) and was given his own series.